Top 10 Chipping Tips

 10. Practice, Practice, Practice

 Consistent practice is key to elevating your chipping proficiency.
-Opt for shorter courses to combine practice with an enjoyable round of golf or visit the chipping green at Palm Harbor Golf Club for a dedicated chipping practice session.
+Opt for shorter courses to combine practice with an enjoyable round of golf or visit the chipping green at locations like Royal St. Augustine Golf Club, Eagle Landing Golf Club, The Amelia River Club, and Palatka Golf Course for a dedicated chipping practice session.

 Check out our local Golf Academies where you can greatly improve your chipping skills with the help of certified professionals.